 NOT RECOMMENDED FOR: Like Jackie, Hidden Figures takes some historical liberties—for instance, Costner's role is a fictional character based on a composite of several real NASA leaders—so historical purists may find fault with the accuracy of the film.

-Hidden Figures, directed by Theodore Melfi, opens in limited theaters December 25, 2016 (wider January 6, 2017).
-It runs 127 minutes and stars Octavia Spencer, Taraji P. Henson, Janelle Monae, Kevin Costner, Kirsten Dunst, Jim Parson and Mahershala Ali.
+Hidden Figures, directed by Theodore Melfi, opened in limited theaters December 25, 2016 (wider January 6, 2017); available for home viewing April 11, 2017.
+It runs 127 minutes and stars Octavia Spencer, Taraji P. Henson, Janelle Monae, Kevin Costner, Kirsten Dunst, Jim Parsons and Mahershala Ali.
 Watch the trailer for Hidden Figures here.

 Publication date: December 20, 2016